What if I told you that high sugar diet –

 Everyone knows that diet plays a key role in keeping your skin healthy and young.
 Good food choices will make your skin healthy and bad choices will make you look 10 years older.

-In the list of bad food choices, high sugar diet is at the top of the ladder.
+In the list of bad food choices, a high sugar diet is at the top of the ladder.
 It causes your skin to age like a rotten tomato.

 High sugar diet increases the production of AGE which causes your skin to age faster.

-|Definition of AGE – Advanced Glycation End product.
-They are harmful compounds formed when protein or fat combines with the sugar present in the blood.|
+Definition of AGE – Advanced Glycation End product.
+They are harmful compounds formed when protein or fat combines with the sugar present in the blood.

 AGE damages the skin proteins – elastin and collagen.
 These proteins are responsible to keep your skin smooth and toned.
 Damage to collagen and elastin causes the skin to lose its firmness and make it appear wrinkled and saggy.

-A study showed that women eating high carb diet with added sugar had more wrinkles than women on a high protein, low carb diet.
+A study showed that women eating a high carb diet with added sugar had more wrinkles than women on a high protein, low carb diet.

 The bittersweet truth is that even after knowing all these facts, many people will continue to eat sugar and let their children eat this poison.